AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 ![](images/grids-addon-folder-structure.png)

 As usual, we'll work in the `src` folder while Webpack outputs the result in `dist`.
-The add-on entry point is `index.html`, which relies on `ui/index.js` for the iFrame logic code (UI element handlers, etc.).
+The add-on entry point is `index.html`, which relies on `ui/index.js` for the iframe logic code (UI element handlers, etc.).
 The Document API entry point is instead `script/code.js`, as defined in the `manifest.json`:

 ```json
 {